opendocsg/slw-judgments-backfill/2015_SGHC_2/report.md

  (c ) Ac c ordingly, the plaintiff, being the c laimant in the adjudic ation applic ation, c annot avail himself of s 27(5) to make the present applic ation.

-19     As it turned out, this fac et of the dispute is now moot as the Court of Appeal has held in _Citiwall Safety Glass Pte Ltd v Mansource Interior Pte Ltd_ [2014] SGCA 61 (“ _Citiwall_ ”), a judgment that was handed down on 27 November 2014 _after_ I heard the parties, that a c ourt exerc ises its supervisory jurisdic tion in hearing and determining an applic ation to set aside an adjudic ation determination ( _Citiwall_ at [41]).
+19     As it turned out, this fac et of the dispute is now moot as the Court of Appeal has held in _Citiwall Safety Glass Pte Ltd v Mansource Interior Pte Ltd_ <span class="citation">[2014] SGCA 61</span> (“ _Citiwall_ ”), a judgment that was handed down on 27 November 2014 _after_ I heard the parties, that a c ourt exerc ises its supervisory jurisdic tion in hearing and determining an applic ation to set aside an adjudic ation determination ( _Citiwall_ at [41]).
 It is unthinkable that this jurisdic tion is only exerc isable when the respondent makes the applic ation, and in any event, it is plain from s 27(5) that “ _any party to an adjudication_ ” may apply to set aside an adjudic ation determination.

 20     For c ompleteness, I will also deal with the question whether the plaintiff has to make payment into c ourt as sec urity for the unpaid portion of the Sum pursuant to s 27(5) of the SOPA.
 The plaintiff had taken the view that it did not need to do so as the “adjudic ated amount” refers to an amount